dotzenith/tilde/README.md

 If everything goes as expected, you'll have a shiny new homeserver complete with all the features mentioned earlier!

 If you opted to use Caddy.
-All services are available at `service.your-cloudflare-domain.com`.
+All services are available at `service.your-cloudflare-domain.com`

 If you opted to not use Caddy.
-The services are available at `homeserver-internal-ip:service-port`.
+The services are available at `homeserver-internal-ip:service-port`

 The mapping for the ports is as follows

 - `wireguard: 51821`